 Because Woodland Star functions within a developmental model, the teaching staff is always focusing on the question, "What do these particular children need at this particular time in order to grow into complete human beings?"
 Therefore, what the first grade child needs in homework is different from what the eighth grade child needs.
 Children in kindergarten through second grade live so fully in the current moment that they usually cannot connect what happened at school during the day to their home lives.
 It would be detrimental to a child at this developmental stage to assign homework such as most of us understand it from traditional education.
 However, devotion to the teacher is a very typical attribute of the young child, and they will sometimes voluntarily produce something at home to be given as a "gift" to the teacher or class.
-In addition, this policy includes a list of healthy activities that can be accomplished during the home hours that will enhance the work doe at school.
+In addition, this policy includes a list of healthy activities that can be accomplished during the home hours that will enhance the work done at school.
+Reading to and with your child nightly is strongly encouraged.

-As students progress into the third and fourth grades, they move into a new capacity to connect the home and the school.
+When students enter the third and fourth grades, they move into a new capacity to connect the home and the school.
 They have a new-found separateness from the teacher and can also begin to work through at home what they have done at school.
 Homework at this stage should stay enlivening and creative but can now begin to connect the memory of where they have been as a class to an anticipation of where they are going.
 Homework from grades three through eight is designed to: